florian/florian.github.io/_posts/2018-05-09-federated-learning.md

 ### Applications

-In principle, this scheme can be applied to any model for which some notion of updates can be defined.
+In principle, this idea can be applied to any model for which some notion of updates can be defined.
 This naturally includes everything based on gradient descent, which most of the popular models nowadays are.
-Linear regression, logistic regression, neural networks and support vector machines can all be used for Federated Learning by letting users compute gradients.
+Linear regression, logistic regression, neural networks and linear support vector machines can all be used for Federated Learning by letting users compute gradients.

 There are other models that are not based on gradients but where it is possible to define updates.
 For k-means clustering, updates could correspond to moving the cluster centers.